Here are 34 major money don’ts — straight from the expert.

 But you might be barred from putting more money into your 401(k) for six months, meaning you'll miss opportunities to make pre-tax contributions that lower your taxable income.

 Even worse, by taking part of your retirement savings out of commission even temporarily, you'll lose out on significant earnings if markets rise.
-You can get a free analysis to see how to make the most of your 401(k) today.

 8. Don't let debt linger